samar-chamkhi/demo/src/README.md

 ```
 2. Open http://localhost:3000/ in your browser.

-3. Use the Login button to authenticate with Auth0.
+3. Use the Login button to authenticate with Auth0(As individual or a client).

 ### Deployment
 1. Build the project: